Heritage Explore Tour – 12 Days

 Overview

-As the name suggests, the tour specifically focuses on the exploration of famously quintessential cultural heritage sites and monuments.
+As the name suggests, Heritage Explore Tour specifically focuses on the exploration of famously quintessential cultural heritage sites and monuments.
 They are evidently unique and insightful into giving you a clear picture of how the ancient people were culturally conditioned, and what they value now.
 The Kathmandu Valley alone has seven UNESCO World Heritage sites:

 Pashupatinath Temple—two-storeyed pagoda style temple considered one of holiest for the Hindus, and the site is an assemblage of other temples, ashram, and images, Swayambhunath Stupa—one of the oldest monuments situated at an elevation to reach where you need to ascend 365 steps,